djdillybdev/ChooseYourTube/deploy/ansible/README.md

 ChooseYourTube lifecycle over SSH.
 It does not create OCI networking, compute instances, reserved IPs, or DNS records.

+For a first deployment beginning with an empty OCI account and ending with registration and login on a Mac, follow the [complete Oracle Cloud runbook](../../docs/oracle-ansible-runbook.md).
+This document is the shorter day-two reference for an already prepared host.

 ## Controller setup

 Use macOS or Linux with Python 3.12 or newer: